geerlingguy/ansible-role-elasticsearch-curator/README.md

     elasticsearch_curator_cron_jobs:
       - {
-        name: "Delete old elasticsearch indices.",
+        name: "curate elasticsearch",
-        job: "/usr/local/bin/curator delete --older-than 30",
+        job: "/usr/local/bin/curator --config /etc/curator/config.yml /etc/curator/action.yml",
         user: "root",
         cron_file: "curator_cronjob",
         minute: "0",
         hour: "1"
       }
-      - {
-        name: "Close old elasticsearch indices.",
-        job: "/usr/local/bin/curator close --older-than 14",
-        minute: "30",
-        user: "root",
-        cron_file: "curator_cronjob",
-        minute: "0",
-        hour: "1"
-      }

 A list of cron jobs to use curator to prune, optimize, close, and otherwise maintain your Elasticsearch indexes.
-If you're connecting to an Elasticsearch server on a different host/port than `localhost` and `9200`, you need to add `--host [hostname]` and/or `--port [port]` to the jobs.
-More documentation is available on the [Elasticsearch Curator wiki](https://github.com/elasticsearch/curator/wiki/Examples).
+More documentation is available on the [Elasticsearch Curator wiki](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/configfile.html).
 You can add any of `minute`, `hour`, `day`, `weekday`, and `month` to the cron jobs—values that are not explicitly set will default to `*`.

 ## Dependencies